-Susan W. lost 215 life-threatening pounds and feels alive again
+Susan W. lost 215 life-threatening pounds and her diabetes is gone

 “At 380 pounds, miserable doesn’t adequately describe how I felt.
 I was always heavy.
 My life was filled with perpetual yo-yo weight gains and losses.
 I tried every fad diet imaginable.
 I even tried a form of acupuncture, getting a “seed” placed in my ear, which was supposed to reduce food cravings.
 It didn’t.
 I tried hypnosis, and eventually succumbed to lap band surgery, the biggest mistake of my life.
 Having a lap band was continually painful, and I couldn’t even eat a salad with it in place.
 By the time I had the procedure reversed four years later, I was thirty pounds heavier.
 It was a nightmare.

 I work in a very busy hospital and was embarrassed to be so unhealthy.
 Looking back, I don’t even know how I went to work every day and raised four children.
 It was hard for my kids to have a morbidly obese mother, and because I hated myself so much, I also hated my husband.
 I was constantly fatigued.
 I couldn’t even climb a flight of stairs without being exhausted.
 I lived in daily fear of going to work and having my dead body found in the parking garage.

 I had to wear an extension seat belt when flying, and couldn’t put the tray down when eating a snack on the plane.
 I developed high blood pressure and was taking medication for it.
 I had abnormal EKGs and heart arrhythmias, and was too large for many of the medical diagnostic machines.
 In the summer of 2010, when I was in my late forties, I was diagnosed with diabetes.
 I knew it was time to get serious about my health and make the necessary changes.
 My father died at age 58.
 He was obese, angry, and diabetic, and I refused to follow in his footsteps.